-Management/Peabody College of Education and Human Development in additional Peabody courses in the summer between year one and year two.
-Students take courses and are in residence at Owen during the fall and spring semesters of year two and the fall semester of year 3.
+Students take courses in residence at Peabody College during the fall and spring semesters of year one and may enroll in additional Peabody courses in the summer between year one and year two.
+Students take courses and are in residence at Owen during the fall and spring semesters of year two and the fall semester of year three.
 Depending on a student's individual curriculum, a final semester at Peabody may be required.
-The Owen School grants 12 hours of transfer work for courses completed in Peabody toward the MBA degree; Peabody College, in turn, counts 12 hours of transfer work for courses completed in the Owen School toward the MPP degree.
-MBA/MPP students should contact Peabody College for curriculum guidelines and admissions requirements for the MPP.
+The Owen School grants 12 hours of transfer work for courses completed in Peabody toward the MBA; Peabody College, in turn, counts 12 hours of transfer work for courses completed in the Owen School toward the M.P.P.
+MBA/M.P.P. students should contact Peabody College for curriculum guidelines and admissions requirements for the M.P.P..